 A wet palette is a key tool in any miniature painters arsenal.
 There are number in the market, including the Sta-Wet palette.
-This is my personal favorite wet palette.
-The Sta-Wet palette is utilitarian, always to the point, and never far from my desk.
+If you wanted to make your own wet palette, there are many sites that show you how to make a wet palette.
+However, for simplicity and ease-of-setup, the Sta-Wet palette is utilitarian.
+It is the wet palette that is nearby and it works.

 For my recommendation for best paper alternative for any wet palette keep reading!

 I’ve tried all types of wet palettes: the Do-It-Yourself (DIY) disaster and even the fancier “Everlasting Wet Palette” (Red Grass Games).
 These are either mold-farms or over-hyped and expensive palettes.

 How you make a wet palette requires a few items: a water-tight container, a sponge of some sort to hold the water, and a water-permeable membrane (e.g., usually a paper material).

 What I discovered, that although DIY options work well, and “how to make a wet palette” instructions and tutorials are everywhere, the simplicity of a commercial system is unbeatable.